By Chris Avcollie,

 Can You Sue Your Employer for Covid-19 Illness?
 The issue of whether to hold employers liable for Covid-19 infections in the workplace raises fundamental questions about our social and economic values.
 How should we apportion the inevitable risks of commercial activity in society?
 Should the employers shoulder more of the burden because they profit the most from the economic activity?
 Should employees deal with the risks themselves since they are free to choose more or less safe work environments as they wish?
 Should the government provide some compensation to victims of Covid-19 who risked their health to increase our gross domestic product and therefore our national interests?
 While most Americans seem to honor the front-line workers who have courageously pulled our nation through the early stages of the pandemic, we seem to be reluctant to provide any equitable legal remedies to them when they become sick or die serving our collective good.
 Removing some of the hurdles employees have to jump over to obtain compensation for unsafe working environments during the pandemic would be a great first step.

-If you need advice on Can You Sue Your Employer for Covid-19 Illness? please contact us at Carey & Associates, P.C. at email@example.com or call (203-255-4150.
+If you need advice on Can You Sue Your Employer for Covid-19 Illness?
+Contact our employment attorneys in Connecticut and New York, Carey & Associates, P.C. call (203-255-4150.
 Chris Avcollie is an Associate Employment Law Attorney with the firm.